roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-13 ****** byJust_Plain_Bob© "If I am ever in the same room with him and don't call him on it I will be seen as a ball-less wimp and I WILL NOT let that happen.
+"If I am ever in the same room with him and don't call him on it I will be seen as a ball-less wimp and I WILL NOT let that happen.
 I might get my head handed to me, but I will be in his face the next time I am around him.
 You want me to do it here?
 Fine!
 I'll do it here on Wednesday, but don't blame me when it ruins everything for everybody."

  "Put a cork in it lover.
 Right now I want a lover not a fighter in my bed."